North Korea says it will sever hotlines with South Korea -KCNA

 The people of North Korea have "been angered by the treacherous and cunning behavior of the South Korean authorities with whom we still have lots of accounts to settle," KCNA said.
 The report accused South Korean authorities of irresponsibly allowing defectors to hurt the dignity of North Korea's supreme leadership.

-"This was a sign of hostility to all our people," KCNA said.
-"We have reached a conclusion that there is no need to sit face to face with the South Korean authorities and there is no issue to discuss with them, as they have only aroused our dismay."
+"We have reached a conclusion that there is no need to sit face to face with the South Korean authorities and there is no issue to discuss with them, as they have only aroused our dismay," KCNA said.

 - READ MORE ON: